-Work by Everett Pilyavit, this week on Carol Eckert’s blog, Contemporary Basketry.
+Work by Ignacio Cannales Aracil, this week on Carol Eckert’s blog, Contemporary Basketry.

 Congratulations to NBO member Carol Eckert on being awarded First Place at the Fiber Arts X juried exhibition at Sebastopol Center for the Arts for her piece, “Fall of Icarus”.
 Fiber Arts X is a biennial, juried, international… Read More